ibm-cloud-docs/cloud-logs/agent/agent-linux.md

 Complete the following steps:

-1. Choose the type of identity: user, service ID, or trusted profile.
+1. Choose the type of identity: user, or service ID.

-    You can use a user, a service ID, or a trusted profile as the identity that is used by the agent to authenticate with the {{site.data.keyword.logs_routing_full}} service.
+    You can use a user, or a service ID as the identity that is used by the agent to authenticate with the {{site.data.keyword.logs_full_notm}} service.

 2. Grant permissions for ingestion to the identity that you have chosen.